-Editors’ Note: MarketMinder Europe favours no politician nor any political party anywhere.
+Editors’ Note: MarketMinder favors no politician nor any political party anywhere.
 We assess political developments for their potential economic and market impact only.

-When it comes to politics, pretty much all eyes in the financial world appear to be on Sunday’s French election.
-We will have more to say about that after the fact, but in the meantime, here is a cocktail of other political snippets (and what we think are their stock market implications) to wet your whistle.
+When it comes to politics, pretty much all eyes in the financial world are on Sunday’s French election.
+We will have more to say about that after the fact, but in the meantime, here is a cocktail of other political snippets (and their stock market implications) to wet your whistle.

 Boris Johnson Pays Fine, Says Sorry, Remains Employed

 Not long ago, UK Prime Minister (PM) Boris Johnson was hanging on to his job for dear life as the scandal known as Partygate threatened to bring him down.
-Even when the official government inquiry was circumspect about whether the PM had broken the rules, many financial observers presumed that if Partygate didn’t bring him down, the cost of living crisis would as voters absorbed the pain of stealth tax hikes and fast-rising consumer prices.[i]
+For those unaware, Johnson came under fire a few months back as word leaked that he, several Downing Street staffers and cabinet ministers had partied indoors while England was stuck in lockdown—including one event the weekend the Queen sat alone at the Duke of Edinburgh’s funeral.
+Outrage ensued, as did a police investigation and calls from fellow Conservatives for him to resign.
+Even when an official government inquiry was circumspect about whether the PM had broken the rules, many observers presumed that if Partygate didn’t bring him down, the country’s “cost of living crisis” would as voters absorbed the pain of stealth tax hikes and inflation.

-As these events come and go, we think uncertainty is likely to tick down further.
-In our experience, when uncertainty falls, it gives people more breathing room to take risk and gives stocks a few less things to stew over.
-That doesn’t mean UK stocks will continue to outperform global markets, in our view, as their early 2022 burst seems tied to the UK stock market’s being heavy on Energy and light on Tech.[xiv]
-But we think it is likely to contribute to falling-uncertainty tailwinds globally.
+As these events comes and go, uncertainty should tick down further, giving people more breathing room to take risk, and giving stocks a few less things to stew over.
+That doesn’t mean the UK will continue to outperform, as its early 2022 burst seems tied to it being heavy on Energy and value stocks and light on Tech and growth.
+But it should contribute to falling-uncertainty tailwinds globally.

-Whatever the outcome, we think all signs point to falling uncertainty and gridlock here, too.
+Whatever the outcome, all signs point to falling uncertainty and gridlock here, too.
 Maybe the L-NC or Labor manages to eke out a tiny majority.
 Maybe voters deliver a hung Parliament, giving the country either a shaky coalition or minority government.
-We think that could tee up further turns of Australia’s infamous revolving door, which once inspired an entrepreneur named Gwen Blake to design and sell tote bags saying, “Ban the Single Use Prime Minister.”[xx]
-We think precious little legislation would likely pass in any of these scenarios, extending gridlock.
+That could tee up further turns of Australia’s infamous revolving door, which once inspired an entrepreneur named Gwen Blake to design and sell tote bags saying, “Ban the Single Use Prime Minister.”[i]
+Precious little legislation would pass in any of these scenarios, extending gridlock.